wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

         <description>osquery message</description>
       </rule>

-This rule groups logs that come from ``osquery`` location.
+This rule, groups logs that come from ``osquery`` location.
 Triggering a level 3 alert for it.

 action
 ^^^^^^